close up of women fluffing and adjusting cushions on a sofa

-When you’ve spent hours researching and testing to find the perfect piece of furniture for your home, you’ll want to maintain that brand new feeling for as long as possible.
-To help keep your furniture looking its best for longer, we’ve created an in-depth DFS sofa care guide.
+When you’ve spent hours researching and testing to find the right piece of furniture for your home, you’ll want to maintain that brand new feeling for as long as possible.
+To help, we’ve put together an in-depth care guide with tips and tricks to ensure your sofa’s upholstery stays in top condition for as long as possible.

-Great upholstery care starts as soon as your sofa arrives
+Great upholstery care starts when your sofa arrives

 However, there are certain furniture care considerations to bear in mind when your order arrives.